Strategies for grapevine trunk diseases

 Grapevine trunk diseases: activation of the defense system

-Not only does Superbrotal activate self-defenses, but it also strengthens the vascular bundles of the plant, generating a better translocation of nutrients in favor and against the gravitational gradient.
+Not only does Bryosei activate self-defenses, but it also strengthens the vascular bundles of the plant, generating a better translocation of nutrients in favor and against the gravitational gradient.
 It results in a balanced crop, with a powerful, structured and efficient plant development.
 Crops gain in size and foliar architecture, improving its ability to overcome stresses.

 To set an example, there is a trial conducted by Seipasa in grapevine between 2014 and 2016 (see figure 1).
-The results show the inducing effect of Superbrotal.
+The results show the inducing effect of Bryosei.
 The trial was performed on a plot where vascular diseases had been experienced before.
 After the first campaign in 2014, disease incidence increased in the control area.
-However, as observed in figure 1, Superbrotal was able to improve sap flow by reducing the percentage of affected vineyards in the following campaigns (2015 and 2016).
+However, as observed in figure 1, Bryosei was able to improve sap flow by reducing the percentage of affected vineyards in the following campaigns (2015 and 2016).

 Figure 1.- Incidence of grapevine trunk disease.